All owners are expected to...

 - pay monthly assessments on time.

 A monthly assessment is due the 1st of each month.
 Each owner must pay the monthly assessment, which covers shared expenses of the community -- water and sewer, trash removal, landscaping, the master insurance policy, and employment of the management company and maintenance personnel.
+(Learn more about what the monthly assessment, or HOA fee, pays for

 Owners are sent a book of coupons to accompany your monthly payments.
 A popular alternative is to enroll in the debit program and have the monthly assessment automatically deducted from your bank account.
 Online payment through the website is also available.